richelbilderbeek/paper_k3_ratings/docs/paper.md

 ratings follows a normal distribution, as we think it is likelier that fans rate a song with the more extreme ratings.
-Due to this,
+Additionally, we know that ratings are not unique.
-we use a Kolmorov-Smirnoff test to test if the distributions are the same.
+Due to those shatement, the Mann-Whitney U test is the correct statistical test to use in this context, test if the distributions of ratings are the same.
-As the Kolmorov-Smirnoff test makes no assumptions on the underlying distributions, it will be rather conservative in determining if two distributions are different.
+As the Mann-Whitney U test makes no assumptions on the underlying distributions, it will be rather conservative in determining if two distributions are different.
 This, on the other hand, does mean that if a difference is found,